ahmedash95/js-json-parser/README.md

 # JSON parser

-JSON praser built in JS that can
+JSON parser built in JS that can
 - Build an **AST** for **JSON**
-- Prase json text to JS object
+- Parse json text to JS object

 # Usage

-### to prase JSON and get an AST
+### AST - to parse JSON and get an AST
 ```js
 const { Parser } = require('./parser');